guettli/programming-guidelines/README.rst

 Cut bigger problems into smaller ones .....................................

+A lot of new comers have problems with this.
 Here is one example to illustrate the guideline "Cut bigger problems into smaller ones".

 Imagine you are responsible for several servers and you want or should create graphs of their disk/cpu usage.